Resist : Reconstruction of irises from templates: Introduction

 Figure~\ref{fig:reconstruct_type} shows a standard iris image on the left.
 As mentioned above, our approach has two training stages, first we build a core that is similar to an autoencoder.
-This core is then placed inside of GAN for a second training stage.
+This core is then placed inside of a GAN for a second training stage.
 The center image is a reconstructed iris using the core, this image has low pixel error (optimized by the core) with an average pixel error of $3\%$.
-However, when matched with real iris images, this technique only achieves rank-1 accuracy of $62\%$ and true acceptance rate of only $18.5\%$ at 1\% FAR.
+However, when matched with real iris images, this technique only achieves rank-1 accuracy of $62\%$ and true acceptance rate (TAR) of only $18.5\%$ at 1\% false acceptance rate (FAR).
 Rank-1 accuracy is how frequently an iris template of the same class is the closest value in the dataset.

-To deal with this inaccuracy, we introduce the second stage of training, the core is moved inside a GAN as the generator.
-When trained from scratch, this GAN collapsed.
-To deal with this issue, we use three techniques: \begin{enumerate} \itemsep0em \item Pretraining the core before training in the GAN (pretraining was used in prior iris recognition networks~\cite{boyd2020deep}), \item Adding noise to the real iris images during training, and \item Using spectral normalization~\cite{miyato2018spectral}. \end{enumerate} The right hand image in Figure~\ref{fig:reconstruct_type} shows a characteristic image output by \resist{}.
+As mentioned above, to deal with this inaccuracy, we introduce the second stage of training, the core is moved inside a GAN as the generator.
+When trained from scratch, this GAN collapsed, that is, it always produced the same image.
+To prevent collapse, we use three techniques: \begin{enumerate} \itemsep0em \item Pretraining the core before training in the GAN (pretraining was used in prior iris recognition networks~\cite{boyd2020deep}), \item Adding noise to the real iris images during training, and \item Using spectral normalization~\cite{miyato2018spectral}. \end{enumerate} The right hand image in Figure~\ref{fig:reconstruct_type} shows a characteristic image output by \resist{}.